CatchySmile/CryptoStrings/readme.md

 ## Example usage

-Refer to `example.py`.
-Simply run with CryptoStrings installed and watch the magic!
+Refer to `example.py` & `examples.md`.
+Simply run the example file with CryptoStrings installed and view the output.

 ## Basic Usage